-- Homemade chicken stock in the slow cooker is pretty cool, but people do think you’re weird when you put bones in there…
+- Making stock from chicken bones in the slow cooker is pretty cool, but people do think you’re weird when you put bones in there…

 - And mostly, I was reminded just how far away from the “norm” of the culture our family’s eating habits really are.